Are there appeals in small claims court?

 Denton County Small Claims Court

-Small claims court trials are very informal compared to a regular civil trial.
-In fact, the judge in small claims court is charged with developing facts of the case and may question or summon witnesses.
+The trial is relatively informal compared to a normal trial.
+There are no rules of evidence.
 Additionally, the judge is allowed to ask questions of the parties and witnesses, and generally takes a more proactive role in determining the facts of a case.
-It will likely be pretty quick.
+A small claims court trial is much quicker, often lasting between 15-20 minutes.
 If a jury trial is required, the trial could last a few hours.

 A Justice of the Peace for Denton County hears small claims court cases for Denton County.